beautiful-orca/geo-activity-playground/docs/getting-started/using-activity-files.md

 ```
 The program will treat the files as read-only and does not modify them.

-You can extend the directory structure to differntiate them by categories, see [Advanced Metadata Extraction](https://martin-ueding.github.io/geo-activity-playground/getting-started/using-activity-files/#advanced-metadata-extraction).
-Once the service is running you can use the [Uploader](https://martin-ueding.github.io/geo-activity-playground/features/upload/) to avoid needing to restart.
+Once the service is running you can use the [Uploader](https://martin-ueding.github.io/geo-activity-playground/features/upload/) to add your files.
+You can manually rename, move or delete your activity files, but the program needs to reload to respect these changes.
+You can restart the program or visit `Scan New Activities` in the admin menu in the WebUI or navigate to `http://localhost:5000/upload/refresh`

+You can extend the directory structure to categorize your activities, see [Advanced Metadata Extraction](https://martin-ueding.github.io/geo-activity-playground/getting-started/using-activity-files/#advanced-metadata-extraction).

 # Metadata extraction

 Most activity file formats contain basic data like date, time and track points.
 Each activity in geo-activity-playground also has the metadata fields `kind`, `equipment` and `name`.
 They can be extracted from files that contain them.

-If no metadata is found, `kind` and `equipment` default to “Unknown”.
+If no metadata is found, `kind` and `equipment` default to `Unknown`.
 The `name` is then extracted from the file name (without the suffix).
 So for `Activities/2024-03-03-17-42-10 Home to Bakery.gpx` the name is `2024-03-03-17-42-10 Home to Bakery`.

 ## Advanced Metadata extraction

 If you would like to set the metadata fields or change what part of the filename should be the activity name, you can use a custom directory structure with corresponding Regex that extracts the text.
-The program uses Regex to search
-and extracts the parts with named capture groups.

-What is the default regex??????
-how is the name extracted
-~/
-├─ Documents[or other location]/
-│  ├─ Playground/
-│  │  ├─ Activities/
-│  │  │  ├─ 2024-03-03-17-42-10 Home to Bakery.gpx

 An example directory structure
 ```
+Playground/
-Activities/
+├─ Activities/
-├─ Ride/
+│  ├─ Ride/
-│  ├─ Trekking Bike/
+│  │  ├─ Trekking Bike/
-│  │  ├─ 2024-03-03-17-42-10.fit
+│  │  │  ├─ 2024-03-03-17-42-10.fit
-├─ Hike/
+│  ├─ Hike/
-│  ├─ Hiking Boots 2019/
+│  │  ├─ Hiking Boots 2019/
-│  │  ├─ 2024-03-03-11-03-18 Some nice place with Alice and Bob.fit
+│  │  │  ├─ 2024-03-03-11-03-18 Some nice place with Alice and Bob.fit
+│  ├─ Test Track.gpx
 ```

+The program uses Regex to search for patterns in the file path and extracts the relevant parts with named capture groups.

+What is the default regex??????
+how is the name extracted?

+So the default extraction for the example directory structure is as follows:

+Ride/Trekking Bike/2024-03-03-17-42-10.fit : `kind` = `Ride` , `equipment` = `Trekking Bike` , `name` = `2024-03-03-17-42-10`

+Test Track.gpx : `kind` = `Unknown` , `equipment` = `Unknown` , `name` = `Test Track`

+## Custom Regex

 My structure is built such that the first directory level corresponds to the activity kind.
 The second level is the equipment used.